-Using video to make remote interactions personal can look like creating and sending introduction messages to prospects or even just turning on your camera during virtual conversations on platforms like Google Meet (below), Zoom, WebEx Meetings, etc.
+Especially in the world of digital sales, using video to make remote interactions personal can look like creating and sending introduction messages to prospects or even just turning on your camera during virtual conversations on platforms like Google Meet (below), Zoom, WebEx Meetings, etc.

 How To Maximize Time and Efficiency Using Video

-Salespeople often lead very time-consuming lives finding leads, communicating with prospects, and ultimately trying to convert individuals into paying customers.
+Sales reps often lead very time-consuming lives finding leads, communicating with prospects, and ultimately trying to convert individuals into paying customers.
 Videos can help save these salespeople time.

 A company called Shine Interview used this same idea to create a thriving company.
 While sales teams use video to maximize time and efficiency during outreach and proposal processes Shine uses videos to make the hiring process quicker and more efficient for businesses.

 According to their research, videos help save approximately 40 minutes of time per candidate during the screening process and help cut the hiring process in half.